Configuring Frontegg as OIDC IDP for 3rd party services

 How to find my workspace urls

-The discovery URL will reside on https://[your-workspace-url]/.well-known/openid-configuration
+The discovery URL will remain https://[your-workspace-url]/.well-known/openid-configuration.

 📘